What a Black Hole Picture Can Teach Us | Student Education

 The image we see of the block hole is like looking into the past.
 It’s light that started a journey to planet earth millions of years ago.
 Light from our sun takes an average of 8 minutes and 20 seconds.

-The first black hole discover was named Powehi, which means ‘adorned fathomless dark creation’.
+The first black hole shown to us in an image was named Powehi, which means ‘adorned fathomless dark creation’.
 Black holes have always fascinated scientists and students of astronomy because a black hole actually isn’t a hole.
 It’s a place in space containing a lot of matter closely packed together.
 It has accumulated so much gravity, that not even light can escape it.
 Therefore, it’s always black, even if it sucked our sun into it.
 And the black hole Powehi could easily do that because it’s about the same size as our entire solar system.

-While the first picture of a real black hole confirms many theories that were calculated using mathematics, (see NASA Education’s Black Hole Math the Students), scientists are the first to point out that this great discovery is the beginning of many more discoveries yet to come.
+While the first picture of a real black hole captured in 2019 confirms many theories that were calculated using mathematics, (see NASA Education’s Black Hole Math the Students), scientists are the first to point out that this great discovery is the beginning of many more discoveries yet to come.

 Producing the black hole image took over 200 scientists working together from all over the world.
 They all would be the first to tell you that as much as we know about the Universe, there is so much more we don’t know.

-How New Discoveries Change Our Perception of Space
+How New Scientific Discoveries Change Our Perception of Space

 Black holes are relativity new to us.
-Even Einstein was not certain that they even existed.
-Now there is proof of it because we have a picture to look at.
+As mentioned, even Einstein was not certain that they even existed even thought the math showed black holes were possible.
+Now, there is even more proof of it because we have a picture to look at.
 The study of planets and the proof they exist has been going on for hundred’s of years.
 Still, ideas and scientific theories change.
 Here’s an example of that.

 Life can be confusing.
 People sometimes struggle with the idea of who they are and where they belong in the grand scheme of things.
 If Pluto had feelings, imagine what it has gone through in its 87 years.
 When first discovered in 1930, the small mass orbiting the sun at the edge of the solar system was called “Planet X.”